mirzafahad/embedded_c_style_guide/style_guide.md

 <hr>

-#### 8.5 Equivalence Tests
+#### 8.4 Equivalence Tests
-- When evaluating the equality of a variable against a constant, the constant shall always be placed to the left of the equal-to operator (==).
+- When evaluating the equality of a variable against a constant, the constant should always be placed to the left of the equal-to operator (==).

 Example:
 ```C